Chapter 9. Educational Records

 Sec.
 9–301.
 Disciplinary Record

-The contents of a student’s disciplinary record may be made available to persons outside the University only upon written request of the student, or in accordance with state and federal law.
+- The contents of a student’s disciplinary record may be made available upon written request of the student, or in accordance with state or federal law.

 Sec.
 9–401.
 Office of the Registrar